syntasso/instruqt-kubecon/01-get-to-know-the-platform/assignment.md

 > 💡 You can copy this command by clicking anywhere in the text box and then paste it into the terminal

-And in the `Code editor` tab create and edit files in a [Visual Studio Code](https://code.visualstudio.com/) style environment.
+You will use the `Code editor` tab to create and edit files in a [Visual Studio Code](https://code.visualstudio.com/) style environment.

 To see how this works, click on the `Code editor` tab and navigate to the file `.example-namespace.yaml`